SOPA Athletes Featured in Aerie’s #AerieREAL Campaign

 Aerie’s newest models celebrate inclusion and body positivity at an #AerieREAL shoot on June 13, 2019 in Pittsburgh, PA (from left: Chelsea Werner, Emily Mazur, Iskra Lawrence, Kaitlyn Anderson, Aly Raisman, Danielle “Dee” List, Hannah Petrucelli, Daijah Massie, Jessica Clayton)

 Special Olympics and lifestyle brand Aerie have announced their new partnership that will expand Aerie’s #AerieREAL campaign to include models with intellectual disabilities!
 To celebrate people of all abilities and build on this inclusive campaign, Aerie recruited six Special Olympics Pennsylvania athletes to participate in a photoshoot for their new active wear line alongside Chelsea Werner, a model and former Special Olympics Northern California athlete, Olympic gold medalist Aly Raisman (#AerieREAL Woman Ambassador), and model Iskra Lawrence.
-Photos from this inclusive photo shoot will be used to promote the #AerieREAL campaign across Aerie’s digital platforms as well as an in-store marketing campaign with point-of-sale consumer donations running from July 8-31, 2019 (a minimum of $50K will be donated by Aerie as part of the campaign).
-Visit your local Aerie store to see how you can support our athletes this July!
+Photos from this inclusive photo shoot will be used to promote the #AerieREAL campaign across Aerie’s digital platforms as well as an in-store marketing campaign with point-of-sale consumer donations that ran July 8-31, 2019 (a minimum of $50K will be donated by Aerie as part of the campaign).

 See some of the great behind the scenes footage from the photo shoot below!